10 Best Car Audio Video Input Adapters

 The best car audio video input adapters fall into three broad categories, and each involves a different set of tradeoffs.

 Wireless phone mirroring adapters convert a factory wired CarPlay or Android Auto connection into a wireless one.
 They are the easiest to install and usually the most affordable, but they do not add new video sources to your screen.
-If your only goal is to drop the Lightning or USB-C cable every time you start the engine, a compact wireless dongle is the most practical path.
+If your only goal is to drop the cable every time you start the engine, a compact wireless dongle is the most practical path.

 Installation and Setup Considerations